 The Company's cash and cash equivalents are held with large financial institutions.
-The Company's receivables consist of interest receivable on guaranteed investment certificates, goods and services tax receivable from the Government of Canada, and exploration expenses incurred on behalf of third parties which were reimbursed subsequent to September 30, 2016.
+The Company's receivables consist of interest receivable on guaranteed investment certificates, goods and services tax receivable from the Government of Canada, refundable deposits and exploration expenses incurred on behalf of third parties.